Strategically Deceptive Model Deployment in Performative Prediction: Decoupled Performative Prediction (DPP)

-The decoupled risk landscape has been a useful tool for analyzing \textit{standard} Performative Prediction, which assumes that the deployed model is the same as the one influencing the data distribution.
-Under this assumption, optimization falls back to the $PR(\theta)$ on the ``diagonal'' in every training step, overlooking the broader possibilities in decoupled risk space.
-Relaxing this assumption allows the optimization to explore all of the decoupled risk landscape -- a setting that is also arguably more realistic, since users often lack access to the true deployed model $\theta$.
+There are many concrete settings in which institutions or companies attempt to influence or mislead individuals for their own benefit outside of ML.
+Examples include deceptive advertising claims, the use of dark patterns in user interfaces to steer users toward more expensive options, or the selective disclosure of information in pricing, contracts, and promotions.
+Such practices are widely recognized as harmful and are therefore subject to consumer-protection and advertising regulations in many jurisdictions.
+Our main claim in this paper is that analogous forms of manipulation can also occur through the deployment of predictive models.
+This risk is exacerbated by the pronounced asymmetry of power between model deployers and model users.
+We therefore argue that model deployment should be subjected to regulatory scrutiny comparable to that applied to other regulated commercial practices.

-To capture such scenarios, we introduce an extension of the PP framework -- \textit{extended} Performative Prediction (EPP) -- where the model influencing the data ($\theta_D$) is decoupled from the one being optimized ($\theta_M$).
-We focus on a particularly revealing case: an institution intentionally presents a misleading model to users.
-In doing so, it effectively optimizes over the decoupled risk landscape by jointly choosing $(\theta_D, \theta_M)$.
-This reveals a key quantity of interest, the \textit{decoupled optimum}, which we define and analyse in this work.
-Other use cases also fit within this extended framework, such as users attempting to estimate the deployed model.
+To capture scenarios where an institution intentionally presents a misleading model to users, we introduce an extension of the PP framework, \textit{Decoupled} Performative Prediction (DPP), where the model influencing the data ($\theta_D$) is decoupled from the one being optimized ($\theta_M$).
+Therefore, we consider the decoupled performative risk.

-Institutions are incentivized to present a distorted model view, as optimizing over the full $(\theta_D, \theta_M)$ space can reduce overall risk (see Figure~\ref{fig:DR-3d_plot}).
-Crucially, this can be done at little cost, given their control over model training and deployment, especially for the performative powerful ones, i.e. the ones that cause can cause a big distribution shift \cite{hardt2022performative}.
-Users, in contrast, must respond to what they \textit{perceive} as the model, creating a structural asymmetry.
-This raises serious ethical concerns: when users lack transparency, our framework exposes the risk of unfair and harmful outcomes, emphasizing the need for accountability in machine learning deployment.